reaktivity/nukleus-maven-plugin/README.md

             varint64[] varint64Array;
         }
 ```
 Specifying a default value is not supported.
-The actual length in bytes of the array is stored a four byte signed integer (int32), using the byteorder specified in the ArrayFW.Builder or ArrayFW constructor, and is followed by the actual values.
-Varint array fields are accessed and set via the generated ArrayFW flyweight class.
+Varint array fields are accessed and set using the generated ArrayFW flyweight class.
 [IntegerVariableArraysFWTest](src/test/java/org/reaktivity/nukleus/maven/plugin/internal/generated/IntegerVariableArraysFWTest.java) illustrates the usage.
+The actual length in bytes of the array is stored automatically as a four byte signed integer (int32), using the byteorder specified in the ArrayFW.Builder or ArrayFW constructor, and is followed by the actual values.